 Job analysis information is needed to help design jobs necessary for an organization to be productive.
 The job analysis information is used to write a job description and job specification, and is the basis for HR strategy and functioning.
 An improvement in the task definition will result in greater productivity and profits.
-Figure 2-1, p.
-52, gives the major HR activities that rely on job analysis information.
-The choice of job analysis methods depends on the specific HR goals (see Figure 2-5, p.60).
-For example, interviews and questionnaires are best suited for designing a compensation system, while interviews and employee logs are best suited for employee counselling.
+Figure 2-1, gives the major HR activities that rely on job analysis information.
+The choice of job analysis methods depends on the specific HR goals and the methods vary in use (see Figure 2-5 ).
+For example, interviews and questionnaires are the most popular methods, but may be less suitable to some job analysis uses (e.g., counselling)than employee for others compensation practices)